 Lift the lid on a medley of memories

 An easy to operate music player designed to help improve memory and responsiveness in people suffering from dementia.
-Playing your favourite tunes couldn't be simpler: lift the lid to start the music; close it to turn it off.
+Playing your favourite tunes couldn't be simpler: lift the lid to start the music: close it to turn it off.
 To change the track simply hit the large button under the lid.
-Family and friends may download music chosen specifically for the meaning it holds for the individual user.
+Family and friends may download specific music chosen for the meaning it holds for the individual.

 Most people with dementia are unable to operate modern music playing devices and the value of the radio is limited because it plays a broad selection of music that, for the majority of the time, will not hold meaning for the listener.
 The Simple Music Player works to address both these issues.